cassiebuhler/conminCG/C Code/withoutCubicReg/README.md

 It solves unconstrained nonlinear optimization problems using the conjugate gradient method.
 The problems must be formulated in AMPL, and the user needs to have AMPL installed.

+In our paper, we used the AMPL models available [here](https://vanderbei.princeton.edu/ampl/nlmodels/cute/index.html).
+These have been converted to AMPL from SIF and originated from the [CUTEst repository](https://github.com/ralna/CUTEst).

 ## INSTALLATION

 The software must be compiled prior to use.
 A makefile is provided, and the user should edit the makefile with information on the locations of their AMPL and C libraries.
 Once the edits are completed, simply run